gumgum/gg-ez-vp/README.md

 |skip|false|**used only for Ads**, will display a skip button|

-Additionally, passing the `isVAST: true` or `isAd: true` options, will display a different set of controls for Ads:
+Additionally, passing the `adControls: true` option, will display a different set of controls for Ads:

 ![Ad Controls](./images/ad_controls.png)